audioxide/data/data/posts/20170614-reviews-oasis-definitely-maybe.md

   delivered with swagger is such a buzz, and that’s more or less the game on Definitely Maybe; relentless and unstoppable.
 week: 102
+blurb: Rock and roll delivered with swagger is such a buzz, and that’s more or less the game on Definitely Maybe; relentless and unstoppable.
 ---
 author: ANDRÉ
 review: >-